geosolutions-it/MapStore2/docs/developer-guide/how-to-change-background-list.md

 - open **new.json** file
 - edit the **layers** property

-You can add new background layer by adding a new entry in the layers list (array).
+You can add a new background layer by adding an entry in the layers list (array).

 The important thing is the layer group must be **"background"** and only one *background* layer must have visibility set to `true`